Supporters and Outside Organizations

 The STEM200 courses offer students a special opportunity to earn up to four credit hours of independent study in science, technology, engineering, or mathematics.
 Student teams, guided by a faculty advisor, would investigate a “real world” project topic.
 As a result, students would hone their collaboration, communication, decision making, and research skills, as well as their creativity.

 One way businesses and industries can assist in enhancing students learning is to come to the end of semester STEM200 Project Presentations.
-The Spring 2012 presentation is scheduled on Wednesday, May 2, 2012 in Room 1610 at our Des Plaines campus.

 Another way businesses and industries can be brought “into the classroom,” greatly enhancing the learning experience, would be to provide a project topic.
 At the end of the semester, an industry representative would visit the classroom to hear students present their findings.
 Alternatively, students could present their findings at the industry site.